Bon Secours is excited to announce that George Kleb has been selected to serve as the executive director of Bon Secours Community Works.

 So, while his name might be familiar, we thought it would be a great time to share a little more about George, from George himself!

 Q: What has been your greatest achievement at Bon Secours Community Works in your 33 years?

 A: Being able to see projects and programs evolve from conversations to visions to plans to completion.
 There are several examples of this with our housing facilities and the services we provide, but the consistent thread is engaging the community around their interests and priorities and then working together to make things happen.

 Q: What has motivated you to work for Bon Secours for more than three decades?

 A: It has to be the relationships with people that I never would have met otherwise.
 I’ve been able to learn so much from the folks I’ve worked with, whether they were co-workers at Bon Secours, program partners or residents of the neighborhoods we serve.
 Our Mission of Good Help puts us in such a great position to be able to engage at such a meaningful level.
 People really respond to that.

 Q: What are you most looking forward to in your new role as executive director?

 A: We have incredibly dedicated and talented staff, board, partners and relationships to build upon.
 I’m really looking forward to seeing what we can do together in the years to come.

-Q: How has the pandemic impacted the way Community Works operates?
+Q: How has the COVID-19 pandemic impacted the way Community Works supports the community?